snoonetIRC/website/content/privacy.md

 **Register your nickname** By registering your nickname with a strong password, only you can use your nick.
 This ensures that users you speak with know and can verify they are speaking with you and not someone attempting to impersonate you.
 For more information on registering, please see our [NickServ instructions](/anope#NickServ).

 **Verify staff members** If you are requesting assistance in [#help](https://webchat.snoonet.org/help) or need to contact a staff member, please be sure to provide confidential or sensitive information only to Snoonet Staff.
-All staff are listed on our [Staff Directory](/staff) and can be verified on IRC with `/whois <nick>`.
+All staff are listed on our [Staff Directory](/staff) and can be verified on IRC with `/whois <nick>` or with `/stats P`.
 While we do not use any specific modes or characters to denote staff on the network, all staff members have `snoonet/rank/nick` as their vHost.
 Staff WHOIS also contains our role information, similar to `<user> is a member of Snoonet Staff`.

 **Verify users** Similar to staff, regular users can often be verified before chatting.
 If you know a user whom you chat with has a registered account, you can verify their identity by checking their information with `/whois <nick>`.
 If logged in, they will have a `user/nick` vHost and a line saying `<nick> is logged in as <user>`.